eyeson-team/api/content/getting-started/index.md

 To start a fully featured video conference all you have to do is send a single request to the eyeson API.
 The eyeson services organize video conferences in rooms.
-After you create a room the API provides you with an URL to can use to send a user to the eyeson web GUI.
+After you create a room the API provides you with an URL you can use to send a user to the eyeson web GUI.
 The web GUI is hosted by the eyeson team and ensures regular updates with the latest features as well as a stable and well designed user experience.
-Any mobile visitors will be handled automatically given the choice to join the meeting via mobile applications.
+Any mobile visitors will be handled automatically given the choice to join the meeting via mobile applications too.

 ## Get Your Api Key